jpsim/Yams/README.md

 ## Installation

-Building Yams on macOS requires Xcode 9.x/10.x or a Swift 3.2/4.x/5.x toolchain with the Swift Package Manager.
+Building Yams requires Xcode 10.x or a Swift 4.x/5.x toolchain with the Swift Package Manager.

-Building Yams on Linux requires a Swift 4.x/5.x compiler and Swift Package Manager to be installed.

 ### Swift Package Manager